 City Post Award for Best Animation Short Film

 Director: Daria Kashcheeva

 Jury Statement: This film is striking both for its form and its story.
 The jury unanimously responded to this film, its metaphors and its message, and were all deeply moved by its final frame.
 Daughter uses both puppets and animation to create evocative and startling characters, who undertake the painful and redemptive work of disconnection and reconciliation as a father and daughter.
 Inventive, beautiful and emotional, it shone, and with it the vision, excellence and future potential of its creator, Daria Kashcheeva.

 Producers: Oona Mosna and Malena Szlam

 Jury Statement: This film is meditative, other-worldly and evocative – a complex and beautiful production.
 The filmmaker uses the landscape of the Andean Mountains in Northern Chile and Northwest Argentina as a muse, and layers a geological soundscape over visual poetry of light, colour and form, produced in-camera.
 The result is not only technically impressive, but invitational, allowing for a projection of humanity onto a landscape that seems almost alien.

 Blackmagic Award for Best Cinematography in a Short Film

-Producers – Marvin Scott, Martisse Hill, Julius Pryor
+Producers: Marvin Scott, Martisse Hill and Julius Pryor

 Jury Statement: The cinematography in Feathers skilfully paints the tension of childhood innocence and the reality of the tragic killings of black men in the United States with vibrant colours and contrasts.